-SECTION 5 SURPLUS PROPERTY

-SECTION 5.01 - SURPLUS PERSONAL PROPERTY POLICIES AND PROCEDURES
+SURPLUS PROPERTY

-Part 2, Administration, Sections 2-542.2, 2-544, 2-545 and 2-546 of the City Code Annotated designates the Purchasing Manager to conduct the transfer and sales of surplus personal property through scrap material sales, trade-in, public auction, sealed bid or proposal (mail invitation or public advertisement), on-line auction service, and government interagency assignments, sales, and transfers.
+SECTION 5.01 - SURPLUS PERSONAL PROPERTY POLICIES AND PROCEDURES personal property through scrap material sales, trade-in, public auction, sealed bid or proposal (mail invitation or public advertisement), on-line auction service, and government interagency assignments, sales, and transfers.
 All live auction entities must have as part of their company a licensed auctioneer.
-Before surplus auctions are held, at least one advertisement must be placed in a daily newspaper ten (10) days prior to the date scheduled for the sale, and a mailing of notices to interested persons is completed.
+Before live surplus auctions are held, at least one advertisement must be placed in a daily newspaper at least ten (10) days prior to the date scheduled for the sale, and a mailing of notices to interested persons is completed.